andyzhangx/demo/issues/azuredisk-issues.md

 ```

 **Fix**:
-it’s a common k8s issue, other cloud provider would also has this issue.
+This is a common k8s issue, other cloud provider would also has this issue.
 There is a [PVC protection](https://kubernetes.io/docs/tasks/administer-cluster/pvc-protection/) feature to prevent this, it's alpha in v1.9, and beta(enabled by default) in v1.10

 **Work around**:
 delete pod first and then delete azure disk pvc after a few minutes